 Titanic Belfast

 Titanic Belfast is the world's largest Titanic-themed visitor attraction and was is largest tourism project undertaken in Northern Ireland.
 Designed by Eric Kuhne Architects, the building ingeniously captures the spirit of the Titanic, from the energy of the shipyard and the iconic logo of the White Star line to the ice shards of the ship's untimely fate.
-The five-storey, 38m high building (the same height as the Titanic’s hull) is clad in 3,000 individual anodized aluminium shards, 2/3 of which are completely unique.
+The five-storey, 38m high building (the same height as the Titanic’s hull) is clad in 3,000 individual anodized aluminium shards.

 Sutton Vane Associates were commissioned to light the exterior and interior of this now iconic building for Belfast, just across the water from W5, another project lit by SVA.
 The building was part of a £7bn project to redevelop the dockyards including new public realm areas.
 Surrounding the museum is a collection of water pools which SVA used to help tie the highly contemporary building into its setting.
-Powerful recessed uplights were placed in the pools and used to light the building through the water, creating ripples and dynamic reflections on the building’s façade.
-This makes the building responsive to its environment with windy days creating far more ripples and thus creating greater movement and excitement on the building’s façade.
+Powerful recessed uplights illuminate the building.